RSVP for Journey Through Grief

 Agrace Grief Support Center, Fitchburg 2906 Marketplace Drive, Fitchburg, Wisconsin 53719

 press release: Journey Through Grief is a six-week grief support group series for adults who are grieving a death.
 Join to overcome the isolation of grief as you strive to return to healthy daily living.
-Meets Mondays, 6-8 p.m., Feb.
-25-April 1.
+Meets Tuesdays, 10 am-noon, April 9-May 14.
 Pre-registration is required.
 For information about registration or fees, call Jody at (608) 327-7118 or visit the website.

 COST: $50